poseidon-framework/poseidon-framework.github.io/janno_r_package.md

 ### Process age information in janno objects

 `.janno` files contain age information in multiple different columns.
+See the .janno file documentation for a detailed explanation of these variables.
 The function `janno::process_age()` works with this age information to calculate different derived columns, which are then added to the input `janno` object.

 You can run it with